edermartioli/spirou-polarimetry/README.md

 `numpy`, `scipy`, `astropy`, `matplotlib`, `optparse`, `copy`

-Another option is to install python 3 via anaconda.
+Another option is to install Python 3 via anaconda.

 Then download all files in this repository and run the following example: